adithyaamara/telegram-cloud/README.md

 - Please ensure to **create a private channel with only you as a subscriber**.

 ## Feature Addition

+- File Sharing
+  - Individual files can be shared by logged in user.
+Downloadable with unique link by any one without login.
+  - Sharing on a file expires in 100 mins or 2 download attempts, Whichever is first.
+  - Shared Files are not stored on server, each time fetched from telegram, decrypted, sent as download.
+  - Active file shares details are stored in-memory, and are lost if server is restarted.

+- Encrypted Files
+  - All files are encrypted before uploading to telegram, Unless disabled manually via env setting `FILE_ENCRYPTION=FALSE`.
+  - Files are downloaded form telegram, decrypted first, before sending file to user.

 - Bulk Upload / Download CLI tool
   - Run `python backupper.py --help` to get started, follow the help content provided by CLI.